New announcement. Learn more

 Thermal image of high voltage transformer

 Mechanical equipment is essential across various industries.
 Businesses rely on machinery to create their products, automate processes, reduce labour costs, and maintain high output levels.
-As part of your preventative maintenance or condition monitoring plan, investing in regular thermal imaging inspections can extend the reliability and life span of machinery, minimize downtime, and prevent costly repairs or replacements.
+As part of your preventative maintenance or condition monitoring plan, investing in regular mechanical thermal imaging inspections can extend the reliability and life span of machinery, minimize unplanned downtime, and prevent costly repairs or replacements.

 Mechanical items we inspect include: